-Sarah Miller is the founder of Gin A Ding Ding which launched in 2016.
-She has judged for a number of competitions, including the International Wine and Spirit Competition and The Global Spirits Masters, and writes for The Gin Magazine, Spirits Beacon and Club Oenologique.
-Sarah also hosts the popular social media challenge #GinADayMay, which aims to promote the gin industry and unite the gin community.
+Sarah Miller is the founder of ginadingding.com which launched in 2016.
+She is an experienced spirits judge - regularly joining panels at the World Drinks Awards, the International Wine and Spirit Competition and The Global Spirits Masters - and also writes for Gin Magazine, Spirits Beacon and Club Oenologique.
+Shortlisted for the IWSC’s Emerging Talent in Spirits Communication Award 2022, Sarah also hosts the popular social media challenge #GinADayMay, which aims to promote the gin industry and unite the gin community.

 The hospitality sector's supply chain is estimated to be responsible for 15 per cent of all greenhouse gas emissions in the UK and yet, despite being part of such a notoriously wasteful industry, bars have been relatively slow to confront their environmental impact.